isomerpages/singapore-customs-cms/_businesses/Strategic Goods Control/permit-and-registration-requirements.md

 -   Pre-approvals (for a period determined by Singapore Customs) to be applied before the  **[export, re-export, or transhipment](/businesses/strategic-goods-control/permit-and-registration-requirements/bulk-permit-export-transhipment-and-intangible-transfer-of-technology){:target="_blank"}** **of strategic goods**, or the  **[transmission of strategic goods software or technology](/businesses/strategic-goods-control/permit-and-registration-requirements/intangible-transfer-of-technology-itt){:target="_blank"}**.
 -   TradeNet permit to be declared before the cargo is lodged with the sea port operators or air cargo ground handling agents, or brought into Singapore for transhipment.

-For more information on STS, please refer to the [STS Handbook](/files/businesses/SEB/STS Handbook 2021.pdf).
+For more information on STS, please refer to the [Strategic Trade Scheme Handbook](/files/businesses/SEB/STS%20Handbook%20-%20May%202022%20.pdf).

 ## Brokering